Social Saints

 • Often, poor grammar is used, and the email starts with ‘Greetings [page name]’ instead of your first name, or ‘Hello dear’.

-If you’re ever unsure if these emails are genuine or not, the safest way to check is to see if there are any notifications or alerts on your actual Facebook account.
+If you’re ever unsure if these emails are genuine or not, one way to check is to see if there are any notifications or alerts on your actual Facebook account.

 Facebook scammer email